trendmicro/cloudone-filestorage-plugins/post-scan-actions/aws-python-promote-or-quarantine/README.md

 ### Terraform

-Make sure that you have terraform and AWS CLI installed and configured, then go to terraform folder and change appropriately the values at the variables in the `variables.tf` file.
+Make sure that you have Terraform and AWS CLI installed and configured, then go to terraform folder and change appropriately the values at the variables in the `variables.tf` file.

 Then you can execute the following: